accessibilitywars/zaw2/content/builds/alac-hybrid-scourge.md

 14. W6 Twin Largos - This build excels on this fight.
 The right lane (Kenut) favors condition builds.
 Bring {{ skill(id="10646") }} for added CC.
 15. W6 Qadim - This build can Kite Qadim, Tank Wyverns or even solo Lamp.
 16. W7 Sabir - Projectile blocks from {{ skill(id="10689") }} is useful. {{ skill(id="44428") }} is very helpful for players who can't do tornado jumps.
 17. W7 Adina - Projectile blocks from {{ skill(id="10689") }} is useful although not as good as a Ventari Bubble.
-You can also pull allies who identify themselves as sandsharks.
+You can no longer pull allies who identify themselves as sandsharks.
 18. W7 Qadim the Peerless - Consider taking North pylon as you be tanky enough to handle misplaced boss attacks. {{ skill(id="42917") }} does not have the teleport range of other kiters so you need to start moving early.

 ## Videos